Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/document-pojo-interoperability.markdown

 int count = gigaSpace.count(template);
 ```

 If the POJO's class is not available in the classpath or in the data grid, the application will throw an exception indicating that there is no type descriptor registered for the specified type.
-In that case, it is possible to manually create a matching type descriptor using the `SpaceTypeDescriptorBuilder` and register it in the space.
-However, that's not recommended since it essentially requires you to duplicate all the POJO settings and maintain them if the POJO changes.
+In that case, it is possible to manually create a matching type descriptor using the `SpaceTypeDescriptorBuilder` and register it in the Space.
+However, this is not recommended since it essentially requires duplicating all the POJO settings and maintaining them if the POJO changes.

 # Query Result Type